Transoral Thyroid Surgery

 Does thyroid surgery leave a scar?

-Normal thyroid and parathyroid surgery involve making an incision horizontally across the neck in order for surgeons to access the thyroid gland.
+Normal thyroid and parathyroid surgery involves making an incision horizontally across the neck in order for surgeons to access the thyroid gland.
 Traditional methods like this allow surgeons easy access to the targeted glands.

 In contrast, scarless transoral endocrine surgery (TES) allows surgeons to operate on the thyroid and parathyroid through small incisions in the mouth and by use of endoscopic instruments.
 As a result, TES leaves no external scars on the patient’s neck, which is why it is a popular option for thyroid surgery patients.